JinPlanter/ArchitecturalDecisionRecord/Hybrid App.md

 ### Rationale:

-- Cross-Platform Compatibility: A hybrid app, by design, allows us to create a single codebase that is deployable on multiple platforms, such as iOS and Android.
-This approach simplifies development, enhances code reusability, and ensures a consistent user experience across diverse devices.
+- Simplicity: By design, starting with a hybrid app allows us to work with a single codebase that is deployable on both iOS and Android.
+This simplifies our development and ensures code reusability, as well as ensuring a consistent user experience no matter the device they are on.

-- Cost-Efficiency: Building a hybrid app generally requires less development effort and cost in comparison to native apps.
-This is particularly advantageous for projects with budget constraints, where it's vital to achieve cross-platform compatibility while maintaining financial feasibility.

-- Web Technologies: Hybrid apps leverage web technologies like HTML, CSS, and JavaScript.
-This is advantageous if you have web development expertise within the team, as it reduces the learning curve and enhances development speed.
+- Cost-Efficiency: By deciding on a hybrid app, we can potentially save some costs in having to learn native specific languages or apps.
+This could be beneficial where budget constraints are concerned, and lets us focus on making sure our features work.

+- Web Technologies: Hybrid apps let us use various languages such as HTML, CSS and Javascript.
+For our team who already have some firsthand experience with these, this vastly reduces our learning curve and allows us to get a head start, as opposed to having to learn brand new languages for our app.

 - Rapid Iteration: Hybrid apps benefit from faster development cycles and updates due to their shared codebase.
-This enables quicker feature releases, bug fixes, and the capacity to respond promptly to evolving market demands.

-- Access to Native Features: Modern hybrid app frameworks, such as React Native and Flutter, offer access to native device features.
-This bridges the gap between the advantages of native and hybrid development.
+This not only allows us to work on updates quicker, but also ensures that our updates are consistent cross-platform.

 <br/>

  ### Consequences:

-- Performance: While hybrid apps have come a long way in optimizing performance, there might still be a gap when compared to fully native applications.
-This could affect user experience, especially in scenarios requiring resource-intensive operations.

-- Platform-Specific Features: Implementing platform-specific features can necessitate additional development work and may not fully match the capabilities of fully native apps.

-- Dependency on the Hybrid Framework: The project's success relies on the stability and continued support of the chosen hybrid framework.
-Any changes or updates in the framework that do not align with project requirements could present a challenge.
+- Performance: While we do not consider it a large problem for our app, Hybrid apps in general are not as efficient as native apps when it comes to performance.

+- Platform-Specific Features: If we need to add or work around platform specific features, this will require additional development and knowledge from our team, increasing the time required to create this app.

 - App Size: The app's binary size may be larger compared to fully native apps due to the inclusion of the hybrid framework.

-In view of the need for cross-platform compatibility, cost-efficiency, rapid development, and the capacity to leverage web technologies, a hybrid mobile app emerges as a suitable choice for our retail application.
+Because of the advantages in starting with a hybrid app, We feel that this decision is worth any potential consequences, and therefore seems to be the most optimal choice moving forward.